 4.2.1 Rationale regarding the mapping table

-As a first step to build the Media ontology, we listed a set of properties that were commonly supported by the aforementioned vocabularies describing media entities.
+As a first step to build the Media ontology, a set of commonly supported properties by the aforementioned vocabularies has been listed.
 This list, henceforth refered to as "Core Media Properties list", is the basis for vocabularies matching.
 Its namespace is "ma", for Media Annotation Working Group.
 We provide a first set of mapping propositions between the vocabularies taken into account and this list.
+These mappings have double nature: semantic and syntactic.

+4.2.2.1 Semantic Level Mappings

 The mappings are "one way" so far, i.e. the semantics is of a relationship between one or more items from the vocabulary considered and one or more property from our list.
 For example, inXMP, both xmpDM:copyright and dc:rights (as part of the XMP standard) are mapped to ma:copyright; in EXIF, the Copyright property is mapped to ma:copyright.
 Nothing from these mappings can be inferred of semantic relationships between the properties in XMP and in EXIF.
 This "Core Media Properties list" can be considered as the minimal requirement for describing media content.
-The mappings that we take into account have different semantics: the properties of the different vocabularies can be
+The mappings that have been taken into account have different semantics: the properties of the different vocabularies can be

-Exact matches: the semantics of the two properties are equivalent in most of the possible contexts
+Exact matches: the semantics of the two properties are equivalent in most of the possible contexts.
+For example, ma:title matches exactly vra:title

-More specific: the property of the vocabulary taken into account has a semantic that takes into account only a subset of the possibilities expressed by the property defined in this Working Group, for example in DIG35, ipr_names@description and ipr_person@description are more specific than the property ma:publisher to which it is mapped
+More specific: the property of the vocabulary taken into account has a semantic that takes into account only a subset of the possibilities expressed by the property defined in this Working Group.For example in DIG35, ipr_names@description and ipr_person@description are more specific than the property ma:publisher to which it is mapped.

-More generic: the inverse of the above, the property of the vocabulary taken into account has a semantic that is broader than the property defined in this Working Group
+More generic: the inverse of the above, the property of the vocabulary taken into account has a semantic that is broader than the property defined in this Working Group.
+For example, ma:location the DIG35 location is more general than the ma:location.